peteroupc/peteroupc.github.io/colorgen.md

 - _Hue_, or angle in the color wheel, which is in radians and is 0 or greater and less than 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
 - _Saturation_, the distance of the color from gray and white (but not necessarily from black), which is 0 or greater and 1 or less.
-- A component variously called "brightness" or "value", which is the distance of the color from black and is 0 or greater and 1 or less.
+- A component variously called "value" or "brightness", which is the distance of the color from black and is 0 or greater and 1 or less.

 The following pseudocode converts colors between RGB and HSV.
 Each RGB color is in 0-1 format.
 Note that for best results, the methods given below need to use [_linearized RGB_ colors](#sRGB_and_Linearized_RGB).